GGPS4/musical-city/README.md

 - Spotify / Apple Music SDK playback (full tracks for signed-in users)
 - Walking or driving mode through the streets
 - Saving cities to an account and comparing two people's cities
-- More landmark models and more genres (hip hop, jazz, soul, metal…)
+- More landmark models and more genres (hip hop, jazz, soul…)